 All workers payroll, including that of administrative staff, employee drivers (up to the current maximum assessable earnings level) and owner operators must be reported to the WCB.
 The process to calculate payroll for owner operators, and the labour percentages that apply, are described below in Calculating Payroll.
 Payroll earned by workers traveling out of country should be reported to the province where the driver lives.
 As such, if you haul in the United States and Mexico, payroll generated there by Manitoba residents must be reported to the Manitoba WCB.
 (Coverage is extended to Manitoba residents injured while working in the U.S. and Mexico.)

-If your operations require you to haul in other provinces, contact the WCBs of those provinces to determine your responsibility under their Acts.
+If your operations require you to haul in other provinces, contact the WCBs of those provinces to determine your responsibility under their workers' compensation legislation.
 Payroll of Manitoba residents operating in jurisdictions which do not require you to register with their compensation system must be reported to the Manitoba WCB.

 Calculating Payroll for Owner Operators